 Whatever your reason for wanting to keep earning income, it doesn't mean you're locked into the daily treadmill.
 Opting to work a slimmed-down number of hours a week gives you plenty of room to travel, enjoy your hobbies, spend time with friends and more.

 Here are five part-time jobs to consider.
 Pay ranges, which will vary based on experience and geography, are derived from data from the U.S. Bureau of Labor Statistics.

 The nitty-gritty: Most bloggers are making very little per month.
 Little wonder.
 There's lots of competition out there for eyeballs.
-An estimated 126 million blogs were up and running on the Internet in 2009, the most recent figure available, according to Pingdom.com, which tracks Internet growth.
+There are millions of blogs today.
+Tumblr claims 178.7 million blogs.
+WordPress.com boasts more than 77 million.
 It is possible, though, to break through.
 An income stream comes from steadily building a following through referrals and generating income from the ads on your page.
 You can also make money by selling merchandise directly — from books to T-shirts.
 Developing traffic flow (and money) to your blog is time-consuming.
 You can't just come up with a few pithy posts on a whim every so often and expect visitors to show up with any consistency.
 It takes discipline.
 Use Facebook and Twitter to get the word out.

 The hours: Flexible.
 It's tough to measure how long it takes someone to write a post of around 800 words.
 It might take three or four hours.
 The real money-hungry bloggers log in full-time schedules of 40 hours or more a week managing their blogs.
 While that's heavy duty, you should plan to blog at least three times a week.
 You also need to keep tabs on the business side — managing display ads and product sales adds up to a few hours a week.